rockdisc/Book-of-Knowledge/2-Main/0-SORT THIS/Teacher Pathway.md

 - **Orating** can be used in written form and it more convincing
 - Writing will give major benefits to **Learning** allowing it to be much faster, even if they write in their **Working Memory**.
 ## Sequence 7: Mimic
+New Abilities:
+- **Mimicry**.
+The **Mimic** is able to perfectly copy the speech, handwriting, and even thought patterns of the person they got a piece of rhetoric from.
+Whether it be a speech or letter, as long at it has a decent amount of information, they can mimic them.
+- **Mirror**

+Strengthened Abilities:
+- All previous abilities get enhanced, longer **Lingering Knowledge**, bigger **Working Memory**, etc.

 ## Sequence 4: [[Tulpa]]